optional set of merging rules.

 It's possible to override the default merging rules by specifying a merge strategy, a function that will compute the result of the merge.

-For primitive values and arrays, the third argument of merge
+For primitive values and arrays, the third argument of merge is a

 function: